Main house (4 bedrooms):

 Studio 1 with double bed, en suite bathroom with shower and own sitting room (can sleep child)

-Studio 2 with double bed, own bathroom with shower and own sitting room (can sleep child)and seperate entrance- wheelchair accessible
+Studio 2 with double bed, own bathroom with shower and own sitting room (can sleep child)and separate entrance- wheelchair accessible

 The farmhouse (2 bedrooms):